typegoose/typegoose/docs/api/functions/setGlobalOptions.md

 Default: `false`

-Set if caching should be disabled.
+Set if global caching should be disabled.

-Enabling this will disable cache (will not clear cache if already something is added).
+Enabling this will disable cache globally (will not clear cache if already something is added).

+If only locally disabled cache is needed, see [`@modelOptions`](../decorators/modelOptions.md)'s [`disableCaching`](../decorators/modelOptions.md#disablecaching) which does *not* have much of the following effects.

 Effects: